AIRBORNE EQUIPMENT for Sale

 as mpeg-2 compressed files with a separate file per survey flight line.

-outputs the full 256 channel spectrum for both the upward and
+The concentrator outputs the full 256 channel spectrum for each of the

 VLF Electromagnetic Receiver: